leandroagudelo189/jekyll-now/about.md

 # Education

-With the renascence of deep learning, the world is changing at an increasing pace.
+With the renascence of machine and deep learning, the world is changing at an increasing pace.
 Given this dynamism and because we believe in a culture of learning and development, we want to curate, document, implement and ameliorate machine and deep learning techniques that can be applied for automated scientific discovery.
 We firmly believe that this method will improve the process of learning how to learn and help us finding new solutions to existing problems.

 # The Founders
 ### [Leandro Agudelo, PhD]({{ site.baseurl }}/2018-05-04-Leandro-Agudelo)
 Leandro is a postdoctoral associate at the [Computer Science and Artificial Intelligence Laboratory of the Massachusetts Institute of Technology](https://www.csail.mit.edu/){:target="_blank"} in [Manolis Kellis lab](http://compbio.mit.edu/compbio.html){:target="_blank"}, where he works at the intersection between metabolism, transcriptional regulation, computational biology and deep learning.
 His skill-sets are whithin the areas of molecular biology and computer science so he integrates them to understand the deep underlying order within complex biological systems.
 He applies machine and deep learning algorithms for pattern discovery in biological data, followed by experimental validation.
+On the other hand,

 he also borrow exmaples from evolutionary adaptations that have built through millenia low-entropy models so rich in biological and metabolic networks